Tomidapo/Healthcare_Analysis/README.md

 ## Recommendations for Improved Healthcare:

-1. **Futher Research:**
+### Further Research:

-- Conduct further research to validate and extend the insights gained from this EDA project.
-This may involve more in-depth studies on specific diseases or collaborative research with healthcare professionals.
+_Conduct further research to validate and extend the insights gained from this EDA project.
+This may involve more in-depth studies on specific diseases or collaborative research with healthcare professionals._

- 2. **Product Focus:**
-- _Office Supplies:_ Invest in marketing Binders, Paper, and Storage products.
-Create bundled offers to boost sales.
-- _Furniture:_ Introduce new designs for Chairs and Tables.
-Collaborate with local artisans for unique, region-specific furniture pieces.
-- _Technology:_ Promote Accessories and Phones aggressively.
-Offer discounts on Accessories with Phone purchases.
+### Data Collection Mode

+_Consider enhancing data collection efforts to include additional variables or more granular details that could provide a more comprehensive understanding of healthcare dynamics.

 3. **Shipping Optimization:**
 Optimize Standard Class shipping for cost-effective delivery, encouraging more customers to choose this option.
 Enhance Same Day and First Class services with tracking features, ensuring reliability and customer satisfaction.